 When Amanda moved to Canada as a permanent resident eight years ago, she could barely speak a word of English.
-Having lived her entire life in Fuzhou, an old port city in China’s southeastern province of Fujian – famous for its tea plantations and exports – she clearly didn’t need to.
+Having lived her entire life in Fuzhou, an old port city in China’s southeastern province of Fujian – famous for its tea plantations and exports – she didn’t need to.

 Her son was two years old when she settled in Toronto and she found herself consumed with motherhood, especially given her husband’s rigorous work schedule.
 By the second year, she started taking English language classes; but when she had her second child a year later, she had to quit.